Mark 10

 Passage Analysis

 Mark 10:32a.
 “Behold, we go up to Jerusalem.”
-The Bible tells us in many places that people have followed the Lord Jesus, so multitudes of people have been following Him.
-And now, it was in that situation where the Lord was among the multitude, and His disciples also had a duty to go among the multitude to talk about the teaching of the Lord; here, we can link the duty of the disciples to talk with the people.
-The Lord saw ahead what the multitude that followed would be part of; in Him, He saw what they would do to Him.
-The Lord Jesus knew the pain that would come to Him, but this did not go over the love He had for humans.
-Here, His love is also expressed out toward all people in the world.
-His people delivered Him, but the Gentiles are also part of that.
-However, the Lord also wants the Gospel to be preached among Gentiles to save them all as well.
+The Bible tells us in many places that people followed the Lord Jesus, and so many multitudes have followed.
+And now, in that situation, the Lord Jesus is among the multitude, and His disciples also have a duty: go among the multitude, talking about the teaching of the Lord; here we can link the disciples’ duty to talk with the people.
+The Lord has seen ahead what the multitude that follows will be part of; in Him, He saw what they will do to Him.
+The hurt He feels does not go over; He knows the pain that will give Him, but it does not go over the love for humans.
+Here, His love is also expressed towards all people in the world.
+His people deliver Him to be crucified, but the Gentiles are also part of that.
+The Lord also wants the gospel to be preached among the Gentiles to save them as well.

 “And Jesus was going before them, and they were astonished.”
-All that followed Him were amazed; all humans were amazed because of the calm and peace that always has been shown out from Him.
-Even how He talked about what they would do to Him, the calm and peace that He had, all those had not disappeared from Him, they spread around Him as light, it was like a covering around Him; no man on earth has that.
+All those who followed the Lord Jesus were amazed.
+All humans were amazed by the calm and peace that had always been shown out from Him.
+Even when He talked about what they would do to Him, the calm and peace that He had have not disappeared from Him.
+The calm and peace spread around Him like light; it was like a covering around Him.
+No man on earth has that.

 Mark 10:32b-34, Matthew 20:17-19, Luke 18:31-33.
 See Comments Matthew 20:17-19.